rabbitmq/ra/doc/STATEMACHINE.md

     []}
 ```

-Indicating that all nodes in the `ra` cluster were successfully started.
+Indicating that all servers in the `ra` cluster were successfully started.
 The
-last element of the tuple would contain the nodes that were not successfully
+last element of the tuple would contain the servers that were not successfully
 started.
-If a quorum of nodes could not be started the function would return
+If a quorum of servers could not be started the function would return
 and error.

 Now you can write your first value into the databas.